nokotamustang/PersonalPortfolio/README.md

 These projects showcase my skills and expertise in software engineering and computer science.

-## Big data and Machine Learning in finance - 2024 ongoing
+## Big data for detecting fraud in finance

 I have built a Python **Fast API** server running a **MySQL** database of public tradable USA securities, general market data.